kohana/database/guide/database/query/builder.md

 ### Boolean Operators and Nested Clauses

 Multiple Where and Having clauses are added to the query with Boolean operators connecting each expression.
-The default operator for both methods is AND which is the same as the "and_" prefixed method.
-The OR operator can be specified by prefixing the methods with "or_".
-Where and Having clauses can be nested or grouped by post fixing either method with "_open" and then followed by a method with a "_close".
+The default operator for both methods is AND which is the same as the and_ prefixed method.
+The OR operator can be specified by prefixing the methods with or_.
+Where and Having clauses can be nested or grouped by post fixing either method with _open and then followed by a method with a _close.

     $query = DB::select()->from('users')
         ->where_open()